Fact-checked by Dr. Anthony Gustin, DC, MS.

 Alpha-GPC is safe and there are no legal restrictions on it.
 You can find it in most supplement shops, grocery stores, and online vendors.

-Using a nootropic supplement like Keto Nootropic will provide you with the proper dosage of alpha-GPC, along with other mental and physical enhancers.
-Plus, it’s delicious.
+Using a nootropic supplement blend that contains alpha-GPC will provide you with the proper dosage of alpha-GPC, along with other mental and physical enhancers.